A Theory of Dichotomous Valuation with Applications to Variable Selection: Evaluation of Candidate Predictors

-To address the model uncertainty, we let the random subset $\mathbf{S}\subseteq \mathbb{N}$ be the set of variables in the true model.
-We also let $\mu$ be the probability distribution of $\mathbf{S}$ and $P_{_T}$ be the probability of $\mathbf{S} = T$.
-Without any specific prior knowledge, we have no reason to believe that one set of candidate variables is more likely to be $\mathbf{S}$ than another set of the same size.
-That is, we should not discriminate between sets of variables having the same size.
+To formulate general selection methods, we assume no prior knowledge about the relation between the covariates.
+Without being given any specific prior knowledge, we have no reason to believe that one set of candidate variables is more likely to be $\mathbf{S}$ than another set of the same size.
+We should not discriminate between sets of variables having the same size.
 Given the size of $\mathbf{S}$, in other words, we have no reason to select one variable and reject another; the consequence is that each variable is equally likely to be selected.
-This equality of opportunity or rule of epistemic probabilities can be formally justified by Leibniz's \textit{principle of insufficient reason} or Keynes's \textit{principle of indifference}.
+This equality of opportunity or rule of epistemic probabilities can be formally justified by Leibniz's \textit{principle of insufficient reason} or Keynes' \textit{principle of indifference}.